Dear Friends and Family,

 - In its 20 years of viewing the heavens, NASA’s Hubble Space Telescope has made more than 930,000 observations and snapped over 570,000 images of 30,000 celestial objects.

-- In its 20-year lifetime the telescope has made more than 110,000 trips around our planet.
+- In its 20-year lifetime, the telescope has made more than 110,000 trips around our planet.
 With those trips, Hubble has racked up plenty of frequent-flier miles, about 2.8 billion, which is Neptune’s average distance from the Sun.

 - Astronomers using Hubble data have published more than 8,700 scientific papers, making it one of the most productive scientific instruments ever built.
 In 2009 scientists published 648 journal articles on Hubble telescope data.1

-Yet, far above and beyond the technical achievements of this enduring space achievement, has been the enduring impact of the Hubble telescope on the hearts and minds of scientific community and public at large.
+Yet, far above and beyond the technical achievements of this enduring space achievement, has been the enduring impact of the Hubble telescope on the hearts and minds of the scientific community and the public at large.
 It is impossible to look at the stunning stellar images of stars coming into existence and galaxies being birthed before our eyes without asking deep and searching questions of the soul.

 The spiritual issues raised by the revelations of space exploration were once articulated by Wernher Von Braun (1912-1977), considered by many to be the father of the American space program.
 In his monumental work, Anthology on the Creation and Design Exhibited in Nature he makes this profound observation, “An outlook through this peephole at the vast mysteries of the universe should only confirm our belief in the certainty of its Creator.
 I find it as difficult to understand a scientist who does not acknowledge the presence of a superior rationality behind the existence of the universe as it is to comprehend a theologian who would deny the advance of science.”